instantish/the-instantish-test/README.md

 Instantish is a startup.
 Our most valuable resource is time.
 And our goal is to save other startups time, by letting them spend _less_ time thinking about their issue tracking process.

 We're still defining what an ideal process looks like.
 We _do_ know it depends a lot on your company's stage.
-Before we define the _perfect_ process, we wanted to define a _good enough_ process.
+Before we define the _perfect_ process, we wanted to define a _good_ process.

 ## How it works

-How do you know your team has an issue tracking process that's good enough?
+How do you know your team has a good issue tracking process?

 Here we propose an 5-step test, inspired by the [12-step Joel Test to Better Code](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/).
 Like the Joel Test, each question can be answered with a yes or no, and the whole test should take less than 2 minutes.